 Assigned readings are shown on the course schedule and are taken from the required textbook Russell and Norvig's "Artificial Intelligence: A Modern Approach, Third Edition".
 Students are expected to complete the readings by the beginning of class for which they are assigned.

 Students will be required to complete several homework assignments.
 Homeworks will evaluate the student's ability to apply concepts discussed in class.
 Some coding may be required.
+All submitted work, including code, must be your own, and cannot be copied from any other source.
 Homework due dates are shown on the class schedule.
 No late homeworks will be accepted.
 Graduate students will be required to complete additional assignments.

 Students will be required to complete two in-class exams and one final exam.
 Exams will evaluate the student's understanding of the concepts discussed in class and applied in the homeworks.
 In-class exams will focus on topics taught since the last exam.
 The final exam will be comprehensive.
 Exam dates and times are shown on the class schedule.